hbc/NGS_Data_Analysis_Course/sessionIII/lessons/03_DEG_getting_started.md

 ![pca](../img/pca_500.png)

-By default the function uses the **top 500 most variable genes**.
+**What does this plot tell you about the similarity of samples?
+Does it fit the expectation from the experimental design?** By default the function uses the *top 500 most variable genes*.
 You can change this by adding the `ntop` argument and specifying how many genes you want to use.

 ***